 Work Circles -- Weekly “work circles” provide the opportunity for the men, young and old, to examine their challenges and grow together.

 All Kings was inspired by A Band of Brothers, a UK-based non-profit co-founded in 2009 in Brighton, England by Michael Boyle (All Kings Director of Formation).
 Since the founding, A Band of Brothers communities have been formed in twelve cities, with over 1000 men participating.

-Our model is holistic and relational, drawing on contemporary techniques of relational group therapy, somatic experiencing, depth psychology, and creative arts therapy.
+Our model is holistic and relational, drawing on contemporary techniques of relational group work, somatic awareness, depth psychology, and creative practice.
 We believe that the greatest challenge facing men is the sense of shame and disconnection that our prison system perpetuates -- disconnection from self, disconnection from others.

 A study of A Band of Brothers conducted in 2016 showed an 82% reduction in recidivism for men had completed this program.